 Presenter Helen Skelton chats to Jenny and Duncan during a break in filming.

-Bird and bat boxes are manufactured at Bird Brick House’s premises in East Sussex.
-Variations on the basic design continue to evolve, as a result of bespoke requests for boxes to be used either in unusual applications or in conjunction with non-standard construction methods.
+Bird boxes and bat boxes are manufactured at Bird Brick House’s premises in East Sussex.
+Variations on the basic design continue to evolve, as a result of bespoke requests for boxes to be used either in unusual building designs and sustainable developments or in conjunction with non-standard construction methods.

 Duncan and Jenny’s aim is to make people aware that despite inhabiting a highly populated world, ways need to be found of nurturing and protecting wildlife for this and future generations.
 They strongly believe that bird and bat boxes are an excellent way of providing for wildlife in every building.